Macau Lifestyle

 Photo credit: Hellogiggles.com

-Other than adorning everything with animal-themed decorations, during this time of year, there are a few traditions that most Chinese people will follow.
+Other than adorning everything with animal-themed decorations, most Chinese people will follow a few traditions this time of year.

 Temple Lunar New Year